-The following interview was conducted by AirPR’s Director of Product, Rebekah Iliff.
-In addition to her role at AirPR, she is a technology/startup blogger for The Huffington Post and has recently been a featured columnist for Entrepreneur Magazine’s “Young Entrepreneur.”
+The following interview was conducted by Onclusive’s Director of Product, Rebekah Iliff.
+In addition to her role at Onclusive, she is a technology/startup blogger for The Huffington Post and has recently been a featured columnist for Entrepreneur Magazine’s “Young Entrepreneur.”

 If you’re a baseball fan, which I admittedly am not, then you’ll appreciate the blatant attempt to tie-in sports with this week’s blog post as the Giants face some serious competition in the MLB Playoffs.
 Standard disclaimer: our office is three blocks from the stadium, and I wasn’t even aware they were in the playoffs until this week.
 Oops.

 It just so happens that I spent some time with my good pal and colleague Chris Sprow a few weeks ago in New York, who also just so happens to be part of the stellar ESPN team.
 Over pasta and vino, we waxed poetic about technology’s impact on everything from customer engagement and content development, to article writing and media relations.

 Oh, and there was the occasional act of nostalgia in which we paid homage to the “olden days” back in Chicago when we were both hustling in our respective careers, only to land squarely where we sit now: a muy importante person at ESPN in New York and the Director of Product for a tech startup in San Francisco.
 Queue slice of humble pie.

 So without further adieu, I excitedly give you a behind the scenes glimpse into the world of sports from a very different angle: one which has nothing to do with baseball, football, boxing, basketball, or tennis, but rather gives insight into how the world has changed with the digitalization and mobilization of just about everything.

 Rebekah Iliff: Give me a brief overview of your current role at ESPN, and what you were doing prior to this gig?